Green Schools Quest

 - Green Schools Quest Mentors (Green Mentors) are volunteers from the Missouri Gateway Green Building Council and Missouri Environmental Education Association that have sustainability expertise.
 Schools are matched with Green Mentors to help them identify, investigate, and implement a no- to low-cost sustainability project.

-- Mentors represent a broad range of professions and include architects, engineers, educators, project managers, landscape architects, urban planners, sustainability coordinators, retired community members, and more.
+- Mentors represent a broad range of professions and include architects, engineers, educators, conservation professionals, project managers, landscape architects, urban planners, sustainability coordinators, retired community members, and more.

 What are the Green Mentor responsibilities?